dbuscombe-usgs/website/README.md

-My Personal Web Page, built with [Hyde](http://hyde.github.io/)
+My web pages, built with [Hyde](http://hyde.github.io/)

-See the rendered version at http://www.
+See the rendered version at https://dbuscombe-usgs.github.io/

 Building
 ========